Local classical correlations between physical electrons in Hubbard systems: Antiferromagnetic state

 We proceed by studying the AFM ground state on the square lattice.
-In Fig.\,\ref{fig:square_afm} we present the local magnetization $\mathcal{m}_i$ (top), the local double occupancy $\mathcal{D}_i$ (center) and our measure of local classical correlations $I(\,\up\,:\,\dw\,)$ (bottom), comparing results from RISB (equivalent to the Gutzwiller approach~\cite{RISBoriginal,Gebhard_RISB=Gutzw}), gRISB~\cite{Lanata_EmergentBloch,Lanata_gGut_GF} and numerically exact results for the spin-$\frac{1}{2}$ isotropic Heisenberg model (XXX$_\frac{1}{2}$)~\cite{Sandvik_squareXXX_2002,Sandvik_honeyXXX_2006}, corresponding to the large-$U$ limit of the half-filled Hubbard model.
-The value of $I(\,\up\,:\,\dw\,)$ in the XXX$_\frac{1}{2}$ model is computed by inserting the values for $\mathcal{m}_i$ and $\mathcal{D}_i$ into Eqs.\,(\ref{eq:local_rho_matrix}--\ref{eq:spin_rho}).
+In Fig.\,\ref{fig:square_afm} we present the local magnetization $\mathcal{m}_i$ (top), the local double occupancy $\mathcal{D}_i$ (center) and our measure of local classical correlations $I(\,\up\,:\,\dw\,)$ (bottom), comparing results from RISB, gRISB, and numerically exact results for the spin-$\frac{1}{2}$ isotropic Heisenberg model (XXX$_\frac{1}{2}$)~\cite{Sandvik_squareXXX_2002,Sandvik_honeyXXX_2006}, corresponding to the large-$U$ limit of the half-filled Hubbard model.
+The value of $I(\,\up\,:\,\dw\,)$ in the XXX$_\frac{1}{2}$ model is computed by inserting the values for $\mathcal{m}_i$ and $\mathcal{D}_i$ into Eqs.\,(\ref{eq:local_rho_matrix}) to (\ref{eq:spin_rho}).

-The first observation is that while both the RISB and gRISB calculations share a dome-like structure in $I(\,\up\,:\,\dw\,)$ with the noninteracting and the strong-coupling limits giving a local free state, the Heisenberg model calculations provide a large value of xc at large-$U$, not far from that of the paramagnetic Mott-Hubbard insulator (see Fig.\,\ref{fig:square_mit}).
-We can understand this difference in terms of the behavior of $\mathcal{m}_i$ and $\mathcal{D}_i$, the only ingredients to compute the local mutual information. $\mathcal{D}_i$ is correctly found small but finite in gRISB, as opposed to the zero value of the Heisenberg model.
+The first observation is that while both the RISB and gRISB calculations share a dome-like structure in $I(\,\up\,:\,\dw\,)$, with the noninteracting and the strong-coupling limits giving a local free state, the Heisenberg model calculations provide a large value of $I(\,\up\,:\,\dw\,)$ at large-$U$, not far from that of the paramagnetic Mott-Hubbard insulator (see Fig.\,\ref{fig:square_mit}).
+We can understand this difference in terms of the behavior of $\mathcal{m}_i$ and $\mathcal{D}_i$, the only ingredients to compute the local nonfreeness in our formulation.
+The double occupancy $\mathcal{D}_i$ is correctly found as small but finite in gRISB, as opposed to the zero value of the Heisenberg model.
 On the other hand, $\mathcal{m}_i$ is substantially reduced in the Heisenberg model with respect to RISB and gRISB, as a result of nonlocal effects~\cite{Reger_squareXXX_Apr1988,Horsch_squareXXX_Jun1988,Hirsch_square_Jun1988,Gross_squareXXX_1989,Reger_2dXXX_1989,Sandvik_squareXXX_2002,Sandvik_honeyXXX_2006}, absent in (g)RISB.
 This is remarkably reflected also in $I(\,\up\,:\,\dw\,)$, a quantity based on measurements defined on the local (natural) spin orbitals.
 Thus, local correlations are clearly influenced by nonlocal quantum processes, as expected for any open subsystem embedded in a nondegenerate quantum ground state, as its local classical correlations must be understood as originating from (nonlocal) entanglement with its environment~\cite{Discord_RMP[qfromclassical],Artiaco_PRL2025}.